vault27/Foundation/paloalto.md

  - unknown-p2p - generic P2P heuristics
  - Not-applicable - port is blocked

+## Quarantine

+- **Device > Device Quarantine**
+- Valid GlobalProtect subscription license is required
+- Addin to Quaratine does not block anything
+- After you quarantine the device, you can block users from logging into the network from that device using GlobalProtect
+- You can also restrict traffic to a compromised device, from a compromised device, or both
+- To block users from logging in to GlobalProtect from a quarantined device, configure GlobalProtect gateway authentication (**Network > GlobalProtect > Gateways > gateway-configuration > Authentication**) and select **Block login for quarantined devices**
+- To block access from a quarantined device using a security policy rule, specify Quarantine for either source or destination traffic; then, specify an action that blocks the quarantined device
+- **Host-ID** can be found in HIP: **Monitor > Logs > HIP Match**
+- Host-ID is better than IP, because it is not changed
+- The host ID value varies by endpoint type:
+    - Windows—Machine GUID stored in the Windows registry (HKEY_Local_Machine\Software\Microsoft\Cryptography\MachineGuid)
+    - macOS—MAC address of the first built-in physical network interface
+    - Android—Android ID
+    - iOS—UDID
+    - Chrome—GlobalProtect assigned unique alphanumeric string with length of 32 characters
+- For GlobalProtect to automatically add Host ID information to the Traffic, Threat, or Unified logs, you must add a policy rule that has **Quarantine** selected for source traffic in Source Device Section
+- To make sure that you are adding the Host ID for all devices you want to quarantine (either manually or automatically), create a security policy that allows all traffic and specify Quarantine as the Source Device.
+It does not matter what order you place this policy in the list of policies for it to work
+- You may call this rule "Quarantine-get-host-ID"
+- When a user connects to the network with the GlobalProtect app, GlobalProtect automatically adds Host ID information for the connected endpoint to the **GlobalProtect log**
+- How to add device to Quarantine:
+    - The system administrator added the device to this list manually: **Host ID** + **Serial Number** (optional)
+    - The system administrator selected the Host ID column from the Traffic, GlobalProtect, Threat log, or Unified logs, selected a device from that column, and then selected **Block Device**
+    - The device was added to the quarantine list automatically:
+        - Using a log forwarding profile with a security policy rule whose match list had a built-in action set to Quarantine
+        - Using HIP match log settings with built-in action set to Quarantine
+        - The device was added to the quarantine list using an API
+        - The firewall received the quarantine list as a part of redistributed entry (the quarantine list was redistributed from another Panorama appliance or firewall)

 ## Tags

 - Tags can be attached to the following objects: address objects, address groups, user groups, zones, service groups, and policy rules